Beast of Bladenboro

 The Beast of Bladenboro refers to a creature responsible for a string of deaths amongst Bladenboro, North Carolina animals in the winter of 1953–54.
-According to witnesses and trackers, it was likely a wildcat, but its identity was ultimately not definitively confirmed.
+According to witnesses and trackers, it was likely a wildcat species, but its identity was ultimately not definitively confirmed.
 According to reports, the animal commonly crushed or decapitated its victims, which were mostly dogs.

 Deaths

 The first animal deaths possibly related to the Beast of Bladenboro were reported on December 29, 1953.
 Witnesses described a creature that was "sleek, black, about 5 ft long", which killed a dog in Clarkton, North Carolina, approximately 8 mi from Bladenboro.

 On December 31, 1953, two dogs belonging to a resident of Bladenboro were found dead with a significant amount of blood near their kennels.
 Their owner reported that the dogs were "torn into ribbons and crushed".

 The following day, on January 1, 1954, two more dogs were found dead at a Bladenboro farm, and on the night of January 2, 1954, a farmer reported that a dog of his had been killed.

 Two more dogs were found dead on January 3, 1954.
 An autopsy was performed on one of the dogs and it was reported that "there wasn't more than two or three drops of blood in him [...]
 The victim's bottom lip had been broken open and his jawbone smashed back."

 Further deaths were reported in the subsequent days: on the night of January 5, 1954, a pet rabbit was found "cleanly decapitated and still warm", and on January 7, a dead dog was found in a pasture near the Bladenboro swamp.
 A goat was also reported to have died with its head flattened.